Nkaruna00/Application-applying-filters-on-the-webcam-stream-in-Javascript/README.md

-# Webcam-Filter-
+# Webcam-Filter
 Prototype of a web tool applying filters to video streams from a webcam.

 ## Description

 In the controller.js file are all the control functions (initialization, resizing the canvas etc.)
 The main.js file is the entry point of the program.
 The models.js file contains the data structures used for this project.

 In the views.js file the functions present in this file manage the graphic display.